-Yearbook Editing Grade 11-12 1st and 2nd Semester 1 credit/semester Prerequisite: Yearbook Pu ıblications
+Yearbook Editing Grade 11-12 1st and 2nd Semester 1 credit/semester Prerequisite: Yearbook Pu ıblications zzz 12th Grade Requirements

 Yearbook Editing is a continuation of Yearbook Publications.
 All of the above processes will be done as an extension.
 These students will oversee the finished pages completed by the beginning students as well as doing their own spreads.
 Creativity of layout and write-ups will be emphasized.
 Computer programs used are InDesign and Photoshop.